-Amend County Ordinance Code Title 8 - Zoning to establish a public art requirement for new development and funding mechanisms to create and maintain public art.
+Amend County Ordinance Code Title 8 - Zoning to establish a public art requirement for new development.

 Partner with recycling centers to establish artist-in-residence programs to support art education while encouraging residents to repurpose unwanted items and conserve natural resources.